opieters/wcamera/README.md

 Wildlife detection
 ==================

 A wildlife detection camera with Raspberry Pi.
-Either motion sensing based on the video stream (supported by OpenCV) or a PIR can be used to make wildlife images and videos.
+Either motion sensing based on the video stream (using OpenCV) or a PIR can be used to make wildlife images and videos.

 Hardware
 --------